Dissociative amnesia: Treatments

-Because dissociative amnesia is defined by its lack of physical damage to the brain, treatment by physical methods is difficult.
+Because dissociative amnesia is largely defined by its lack of physical damage to the brain, treatment by physical methods is difficult.
 Nonetheless, distinguishing between organic and dissociative memory loss has been described as an essential first-step in effective treatments.
-Treatments in the past have attempted to alleve psychogenic amnesia by treating the mind itself, as guided by theories which range from notions such as 'betrayal theory' to account for memory loss attributed to protracted abuse by caregivers to the amnesia as a form of self-punishment in a Freudian sense, with the obliteration of personal identity as an alternative to suicide.
+Treatments in the past have attempted to alleviate psychogenic amnesia by treating the mind itself, as guided by theories which range from notions such as 'betrayal theory' to account for memory loss attributed to protracted abuse by caregivers to the amnesia as a form of self-punishment in a Freudian sense, with the obliteration of personal identity as an alternative to suicide.

 Treatment attempts often have revolved around trying to discover what traumatic event had caused the amnesia, and drugs such as intravenously administered barbiturates (often thought of as 'truth serum') were popular as treatment for dissociative amnesia during World War II; benzodiazepines may have been substituted later.
 'Truth serum' drugs were thought to work by making a painful memory more tolerable when expressed through relieving the strength of an emotion attached to a memory.
 Under the influence of these 'truth' drugs the patient would more readily talk about what had occurred to them.
 However, information elicited from patients under the influence of drugs such as barbiturates would be a mixture of truth and fantasy, and was thus not regarded as scientific in gathering accurate evidence for past events.
 Often treatment was aimed at treating the patient as a whole, and probably varied in practice in different places.
 Hypnosis was also popular as a means for gaining information from people about their past experiences, but like 'truth' drugs really only served to lower the threshold of suggestibility so that the patient would speak easily but not necessarily truthfully.
 If no motive for the amnesia was immediately apparent, deeper motives were usually sought by questioning the patient more intensely, often in conjunction with hypnosis and 'truth' drugs.
 In many cases, however, patients were found to spontaneously recover from their amnesia on their own accord so no treatment was required.